cpicanco/player_plugins/README.md

   Pupil Player is part of Pupil, a Pupil Labs (C) software, see <http://pupil-labs.com>.

+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

   You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```